-Be aware that a balance may be remaining which the student is responsible for.
+Be aware that a balance may be remaining for which the student is responsible.

-Check the Bengal Web Finance tab in the right hand column and click on the appropriate semester in "My Account" to view balances and fees.
+Check your "My Financial Aid" card in MyISU and click on the appropriate semester under "My Account" to view balances and fees.

-If your Financial Aid is not ready or insufficient and you need more time to pay:
+If your financial aid is not ready or does not completely cover your fees owed and you need more time to pay:

 Online payment options and fee payment assistance are available through Student Financial Services at (208) 282-3000.

 Fee Payment Information is available online and payments can be made online, via mail or in person.